wolf1986/my-data/Roadmap.md

 - **Data Input**
   - Support attachment of photo
-  - Support currency

 - **Setup**
-  - Limit permissions to bare minimum
+  - Limit google permissions to bare minimum
   - Create new table from template

 - **Data Manipulation**